lmc-eu/spirit-design-system/packages/web-react/src/components/UNSTABLE_Header/README.md

 </UNSTABLE_Header>
 ```

-This way you can modify the layout of the Header content easily and modify it how you need.
+This way you can easily modify the layout of the Header content.

 For example you can make the content centered by setting the `Flex` alignment properties to center.